GStreamer/cerbero/README.md

 This is needed for correctly generating import libraries for recipes built with MinGW.
 Both the Community build and the Professional build are supported.

+**NOTE**: You must install the latest Windows 10 SDK when installing Visual Studio.
+You do not need any older Windows SDKs.

 You can find all versions of Visual Studio at: https://visualstudio.microsoft.com/vs/older-downloads/